dimitar-sudo/dimitar-sudo/README.md

 Hi there!
 I'm **Dimitar Karaskakovski**, a freelance **Python developer** passionate about building intelligent, efficient, and user-friendly software solutions.

-I specialize in automating workflows, integrating APIs, and creating full-stack web apps that help businesses save time and make smarter decisions.
+I specialize in **automating workflows**, **integrating APIs**, and **creating full-stack web apps** that help businesses save time and make smarter decisions.

 ---

 ## 🚀 About Me

 - 🐍 Focused on **Python development**, automation, and backend logic
+- 🔗 Skilled in **REST API development and integration**
-- 🌐 Skilled in **Flask** for building modern, fast web applications
+- 🌐 Experienced with **Flask** for building modern, fast web applications
-- 📊 Experienced with **data analysis and web scraping** (BeautifulSoup, pandas)
+- 📊 Proficient in **data analysis and web scraping** (BeautifulSoup, pandas)
-- 🤖 Knowledgeable in **NLP & data parsing** (SpaCy, regex, REST APIs)
+- 🤖 Knowledgeable in **NLP & data parsing** (SpaCy, regex, custom logic)
 - 💡 Comfortable with **frontend technologies** (HTML, CSS, JavaScript)
 - 🗄️ Familiar with **SQLAlchemy** and database design

-I enjoy transforming complex problems into clean, maintainable, and scalable code.
+I enjoy transforming complex problems into clean, maintainable, and scalable code that delivers real business value.

 ---